LemmySmackett/LemmySmackettCom/content/stories/general/marriage.md

 Oh god, I found a love,
 Oh god, I found a love,
 And I know,
-I won't get to keep it. Ω
+I won't get to keep it. ■